neithangurthang/2025-AEC-Hackathon/README.md

   - Coordinates defining the space boundaries

 This structured data enables efficient processing and analysis of floorplans, forming the foundation for subsequent steps in the workflow.
+The .graphml file is the graph representation of the JSON file, which could be visualized in the free and open-source application Cytoscape https://cytoscape.org/.

 ### Team
 - **Evangelos Pantazis** / ZHAW - Senior Researcher